-Discover how to design processes, services and environments that maximize the quality of the user experience.
+Discover how to design processes, services and environments that maximise the quality of the user experience.
 This course will give you an introduction to the emerging discipline of experience design.
 You'll learn how all sectors are looking for new ways to reach their audience...

 Taught by: Susanne Buck, Pigalle Tavakkoli.

-Discover how to design processes, services and environments that maximize the quality of the user experience.
+Discover how to design processes, services and environments that maximise the quality of the user experience.
 This course will give you an introduction to the emerging discipline of experience design.
 You'll learn how all sectors are looking for new ways to reach their audience.
 Practitioners who are able to work within interdisciplinary teams will lead this expanding trend.

 Industries now demand a new type of professional designers who can engage all the senses of their audience.
 They must be able to integrate objects, text, sound, and images.
 Their job is to create meaningful experiences, events and installations.